 George Fox annually sends out weeklong service trips.
 Groups of 10 to 25 students are led by George Fox employees and volunteer at various projects, including building houses in Mexico and working with inner-city populations in West Coast cities.

 International Service Trips

 George Fox annually organizes employee-led student groups to volunteer on monthlong international service trips.
 Past trips have included working in orphanages, churches, and camps in India, Brazil, Ukraine, and Romania.

 Organized by the student government office, students travel weekly to Portland and Salem to assist the homeless.
 They also have a student-led program to build relationships with local seniors.

-George Fox employees volunteer on numerous city and county commissions and committees, including the Newberg Planning Commission, the Newberg Downtown Association, the Focus on Newberg's Future Commission, the Chamber of Commerce, and the Traffic and Safety Committee.
+George Fox employees volunteer on numerous city and county commissions and committees, including the Newberg Planning Commission, the Newberg Downtown Coalition, the Focus on Newberg's Future Commission, the Chamber of Commerce, and the Traffic Safety Commission.

 Behavioral Health Clinic

 This clinic, run by the Graduate Department of Clinical Psychology, offers mental health therapy to low-income or uninsured Yamhill County residents who otherwise would have difficulty getting this care.
 The clinic also provides psychological assessment.
 Other clinical settings include rural school districts in Yamhill County and the Willamette Valley Medical Center in McMinnville.
 Additionally, an APA-accredited internship program allows fifth-year interns to tend to the underserved in primary care clinics.
 Learn more on the Behavioral Health Clinic site or here.

 Mental Health Consultation

 Staff and graduate students in the Doctor of Clinical Psychology program provide 24-hour coverage, seven days per week in the emergency department at Providence Newberg Hospital.
 They provide consultations on all patients with mental health concerns.
 In a recent calendar year, 59 PsyD students provided a total of 50,000 hours of free services to children and adults in 20 clinic, health and community settings.